juni-eng/playground/README.md

-# Alma
+# Playground

 ![](static/cover.png)

-Alma is an interactive playground for generative graphics.
+Playground is an interactive playground for generative graphics.

 It comes with a unique node-based editor for WebGL experiences, and a layer-based renderer which can mix graph layers with raw GLSL-based layers.